tk-yoshimura/DoubleDoubleStatistic/README.md

 // Fitting
 // note: The distribution that minimizes the squared error
-//       of the quantile function over the specified interval is obtained.
+//       of the quantile function over the specified interval is return.
 (NormalDistribution? dist_fit, ddouble error) =
     NormalDistribution.Fit(xs, fitting_quantile_range: (0.1, 0.9));
 ```